braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 {% endtabs %}

-For *tablet* devices, In-app messages will appear in the style of the user's preferred orientation regardless of actual screen orientation.
+For *tablet* devices, in-app messages will appear in the style of the user's preferred orientation regardless of actual screen orientation.

 ## GIFs {#gifs-IAMs}